The #1 most cited and #3 largest open-access journal in Neurology

 PMCID: all published articles receive a PMCID

-Neurotrauma welcomes submissions of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Neurotrauma welcomes submissions of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.